Brandon7CC/mac-wheres-my-bootstrap/README.md

 ## Overview
 The following repository contains samples for the 2024 Objective By the Sea v7.0 talk: ["Mac, Where's My Bootstrap?"](https://objectivebythesea.org/v7/talks.html#:~:text=Mac%2C%20Where%E2%80%99s%20my%20Bootstrap%3F.%20What%20is%20the%20Bootstrap%20Server%20and%20How%20Can%20You%20Talk%20To%20It%3F) by [Brandon Dalton](https://swiftly-detecting.notion.site/)(@PartyD0lphin) and [Csaba Fitzl](https://theevilbit.github.io) (@theevilbit).

+This app demonstrates the ability to detect common classes of XPC exploits by validating code signing properties on both sides of the connection and pivoting off of macOS 14's [`XPC_CONNECT`](https://developer.apple.com/documentation/endpointsecurity/es_event_xpc_connect_t) Endpoint Security event.

 Here you'll find the Xcode project XPC2Proc which will build to `XPC2Proc.app` and calls into our `LaunchCtl.swift`.
-This file enables programatic XPC service name to path resolution:
+This file enables programatic XPC service name to path resolution we leverage for detection:
 ```swift
 func resolveProgramPath(from machServiceName: String, in domain: Domain) -> String
 ```

-## Mach Services vs. `launchd` Services
-* **`launchd` services**: such as Launch Daemons and Agents are jobs defined in a property list to be managed by the system.
-These jobs are backed by a single hosting program (see the `Program` key in the `Info.plist`).
-These programs can host multiple Mach Services to facilitate communication.
-* **Mach Services**: Low level atomic IPC channels managed / claimed by a program (see the `MachServices` / `SBMachServices` key in the `Info.plist`)

 ## App usage